jdbrandon/GoBoundedBuffer/README.md

 I received in an operating systems course at Central Michigan University.

-TODO: Create a package for buffer stuff.
-Modify documentation to comply with godoc specifications.
+TODO: Modify documentation to comply with godoc specifications.
 Use defer statements where appliciable.